frmfm/FRAMED-2.0-Guide/README.md

 • Please submit all files listed below in one folder .zip file (in the root, no subfolders except for other related project files).
 [Watch this video.](https://www.youtube.com/watch?v=4DVss7Qa2Dg&feature=youtu.be):

-- Main file (main.exe) for Windows
+- Main file must be named "main.exe".

 - All other related files (/text/images/sound)